Safely Storing Your Crypto

 Listed below are the different ways to store your cryptocurrencies.

 The safest way to store your crypto is to use a hardware wallet such as the Ledger Nano S or X. The Nano S is the size of the USB flash drive and allows you to store multiple cryptocurrencies on it.
 The device can then be placed in a secure place in your home such as a safe.

 It’s important to write down and keep safe your pin number and recovery phrases for the Nano S or any other hardware wallet.
 Many hardware wallets work with Windows, Mac and Linux.

-When you purchase your Bitcoin or other Cryptocurrencies on an exchange such as Coinbase or Bitstamp, it gets added to your wallet on the exchange.
+When you purchase your Bitcoin or other Cryptocurrencies on an exchange such as Okcoin and Coinbase, it gets added to your wallet on the exchange.
 However, this is not a fully secure way to store your crypto as your account is susceptible to hacking or the exchange being shutdown.

 If you do decide to keep your crypto on the exchange, here are some tips to make your profile more secure: